kkristene3/Wordle/README.md

 | 🟩 | If the tile turns *green*, that letter is **in the word** and is in the **correct spot**.
 | 🟨    | If the tile turns *yellow*, the letter is **in the word** but is in the **wrong position**.
 | ⬜ | If the tile turns *grey*, the letter is **not in the word**.
 3. Continue making guesses based on the feedback you receive until you either get the word of the day or run out of guesses.
+4. To play again, refresh the page for a new Wordle.

 ## Design